CmlLib/CmlLib.Core-wiki/MLaunchOption.md

 **Type: int**  _Optional_

-Set the resolution of Minecraft.
-It works when value of two options is bigger than 0.
-Old minecraft version doesn't support this option.
+Sets the resolution of Minecraft.
+It works when value of the two options is bigger than 0.
+Old Minecraft versions don't support these options.
-If one of these option is negative, `ArgumentException` will be thrown.
+If one of these options is negative, `ArgumentException` will be thrown.

 ### FullScreen

 **Type: bool** _Optional_

-If this property is true, minecraft will turn on FullScreen option. (not permanently) Old minecraft version doesn't support this option.
+If this property is true, Minecraft will be fullscreen (not permanently).
+Old Minecraft versions don't support this option.

 ### DockName

 **Type: string** _Optional_

-Set dock name of minecraft.
-It works only in macOS.
-In some macOS version, you must set this option.
-[More Infomation](https://github.com/AlphaBs/CmlLib.Core/wiki/Common-Erros)
+Sets the macOS dock name of Minecraft.
+In some macOS versions, you must set this option.
+[More Infomation](https://github.com/AlphaBs/CmlLib.Core/wiki/Common-Errors)

 ### DockIcon

 **Type: string** _Optional_

-Set dock icon of minecraft.
-It should be an absolute file path which of size is `256x256` and `icns` format.
+Sets the macOS dock icon of minecraft.
+It should be an absolute file path to an image that has the dimensions `256x256` and is of the `icns` format.